MusikAnimal/pageviews/README.md

 The views within `/views` are written in [Haml](https://github.com/arnaud-lb/MtHaml) and compiled to PHP files in `/public_html`. `grunt watch` can be configured to do this whenever you hit save on any view (same is true of JavaScript and Sass).

 ### Local
-Run `grunt pageviews` for the main Pageviews app, or `grunt topviews` for Topviews.
-To save time, you can run `grunt browserify` to compile only the JavaScript, `grunt haml` for the views, or `grunt sass` for the SASS.
+Run `grunt pageviews` for the main Pageviews app, or `grunt topviews` for Topviews, etc. To save time, you can run `grunt browserify` to compile only the JavaScript, `grunt haml` for the views, or `grunt sass` for the SASS.

 ### Production
 Before making a pull request or pushing to master, remember to run `grunt production` so the assets are minified and concatenated.